 - One Bullet at a Time: If your bouncing or homing shot gets stuck on terrain, you have to wait before attacking again.

-- Firewheel: Transforms into Punk Giana who is bigger, has an extra hit, and can bash bricks
+- Firewheel: Transforms into Punk Giana who is bigger, and can bash bricks.

 - Lighting: Allows Punk Giana to shoot "Dream Bubbles"